williamnagels/cpptraining/slides/6_containers.md

 }
 ```
 ---
-- If capacity grows the base memory address changes
+- If capacity grows the heap address changes, hinting at realloction
 - Expensive operation
 ```cpp
 Program stdout